-When we talk about big Afro, many men seem to think there’s only one afro hairstyle to follow and that’s it, but we are here, and we are bringing you not one or two, but seven afro hairstyles for you to see and try!
+When we talk about big Afro, many men seem to think there’s only one afro hairstyle to follow and that’s it, but we are here, and we are bringing you not one or two, but six afro hairstyles for you to see and try!

 Big Afro Hairstyles

 We have shortlisted 6 trendy ideas for styling big afro for modern guys.

 Let’s start this list out with a bang.
 This pink curl is a great way to rock the classic big afro style.
 Of course, you’ll have to bleach your hair first and then dye it with a soft pink/bubblegum pink hair dye to get to look like this.

 Then, you can ask your barber to give you a shaded curly undercut that divides the top part of your afro from the rest of your hair.
 Last, but not least, puff out your curls with an afro comb and you’re done.

 2. Long Down Curls for Black Guys